-CET’s parent organization, Academic Travel Abroad, is an educational travel provider for some of this country’s most prestigious organizations.
+Academic Travel Abroad is an educational travel provider for some of the world’s most prestigious organizations.
 Riding the post-war wave of interest in travel to Europe, ATA launched operations in 1950 by assisting universities and cultural institutions in the creation of group travel programs for their members.
-Today, ATA is a leader in cultural and educational group travel and serves partners such as The New York Times, Smithsonian Institution, American Institute of Architects, and the Massachusetts Institute of Technology.
+Today, ATA is a leader in educational and branded group travel and offers an array of programs and services that marry travel and learning.
+ATA’s proud list of partner organizations includes The New York Times, the Yale Alumni Academy, Hearst Publications, and Arena Stage.

 With the combined resources of ATA and CET, we can serve as a partner with your institution in comprehensive internationalization.
 We can provide assistance with alumni travel, donor cultivation, conference planning, and more.
 Learn more about our internationalization services.